 5.2.1 Rigid minerals

 The effects of cementation and dissolution on reservoir porosity heterogeneity are significant (Wang et al., 2020).
 Clarifying the formation and sources of minerals is crucial for elucidating the formation mechanism of tight sandstone reservoirs (Wang et al., 2018) and the formation and evolution of primary and secondary pores (Ma et al., 2017).
-The He8 member reservoir of analyzed samples exhibits a synergistic development characteristics of multiple pore types with dominated by secondary pores, with fractures development, and supplemented by primary pores.
-Both quartz and feldspar show a positive correlation with porosity (Fig. 10a, b), as increased amounts of detrital quartz enhance the compaction resistance of the sandstone reservoir, and making some primary pores to be preserved at the grain rims.
-Acid fluid is easy to enter sandstone intervals during the later period of acid water filling, promoting water-rock reactions and facilitating the formation of secondary dissolution pores (Lai et al., 2014).
-Dissolution pores usually originate directly from chemically unstable minerals of the original components including detrital feldspar, and generated large numbers of secondary dissolution pores under early atmospheric freshwater and acidic conditions formed by organic acid injection.
-The feldspar grain content in the He8 member of analyzed samples (average = 15.6%) is comparable to that in the Linxing-Shenfu block (average = 17.6%; Yang et al., 2021), while the high content of kaolinite and low abundance of illite indicate an acidic diagenetic environment.
-Therefore, feldspar in the He8 member of analyzed samples experience prolonged dissolution during burial diagenesis, and secondary dissolution pores became the main contributor to porosity.
+The reservoir of the He8 member of the analyzed samples exhibits synergistic development characteristics of multiple pore types dominated by secondary pores, with the development of fractures supplemented by primary pores.
+Both quartz and feldspar show a positive correlation with porosity (Fig. 10a, b), as higher amounts of detrital quartz enhance the compaction resistance of the sandstone reservoir, causing some primary pores to be preserved at the grain rims.
+Acidic fluid easily enters sandstone intervals during the later period of acid water filling, which promotes water-rock reactions and facilitates the formation of secondary dissolution pores (Lai et al., 2014).
+Dissolution pores usually originate directly from chemically unstable minerals of original components like detrital feldspar, generating large numbers of secondary dissolution pores under the influence of early atmospheric freshwater and acidic conditions caused by organic acid injection.
+The feldspar grain content in the He8 member of the analyzed samples (average = 15.6%) is comparable to that in the Linxing-Shenfu block (average = 17.6%; Yang et al., 2021), while the high content of kaolinite and the low abundance of illite indicate an acidic diagenetic environment.
+Therefore, the feldspar in the He8 member of the analyzed samples experienced prolonged dissolution during burial diagenesis, and secondary dissolution pores became the main contributor to porosity.

-Although carbonate minerals are also chemically unstable minerals and can generate a large number of secondary dissolution pores, the content of carbonate minerals is not significantly correlated with porosity (Fig. 10c), indicating that carbonate minerals have a dual impact on the reservoir space of sandstone reservoirs: on the one hand, carbonate minerals fills in the primary intergranular pores as cements; On the other hand, the early formation of carbonate minerals can make the sandstone have a strong compaction resistance to protect some of the primary intergranular pores (Xing et al., 2022), and is also the material basis for the formation of intergranular and intragranular dissolution pores under the injection process of organic acid or CO2 fluid.
+Although carbonate minerals are also chemically unstable minerals and can generate a large number of secondary dissolution pores, the content of carbonate minerals is not significantly correlated with porosity (Fig. 10c), indicating that carbonate minerals have a dual impact on the reservoir space of sandstone reservoirs: on the one hand, carbonate minerals accumulate in the primary intergranular pores as cements; on the other hand, the early formation of carbonate minerals can cause the sandstone to have strong compaction resistance, which protects some of the primary intergranular pores (Xing et al., 2022); the early formation of carbonate minerals is also the material basis for the formation of intergranular and intragranular dissolution pores under the injection process of organic acid or CO2 fluid.

 5.2.2 Plastic minerals

-The sandstone is enriched with rock fragments in the He8 member of analyzed samples.
-Although the rock fragments were dissolve under the atmospheric fresh water in the eodiagenesis and organic acids in the mesodiagenesis stages, there is a certain negative correlation between the content of rock fragments and porosity (Fig. 11a), indicating that the enrichment of rock fragments has blocked some pores to a certain extent.
-The rock fragments types of the He8 member of annlyzed samples are mainly composed of acidic extrusive rocks and metamorphic rock fragments including plastic phyllite and slate (Fig. 12a, b).
-These rock fragments particles often have strong plasticity, and are extremely prone to deformation and clog pores during the later burial and compaction process, which is not conducive to the intrusion for large quantities of acidic fluids in the later stage, and reducing the development of dissolution pores to a certain extent.
+The sandstone in the He8 member of the analyzed samples is enriched with rock fragments.
+Although the rock fragments were dissolved under the action of atmospheric fresh water and organic acids in the eodiagenesis and mesodiagenesis stages, respectively, there is a certain negative correlation between the rock fragment content and porosity (Fig. 11a), indicating that the enrichment of rock fragments blocked some pores to some extent.
+The rock fragment types of the He8 member of the analyzed samples are mainly composed of acidic extrusive rocks and metamorphic rock fragments, including plastic phyllite and slate (Fig. 12a, b).
+These rock fragments often have strong plasticity and are extremely prone to deformation and pore-clogging during the later burial and compaction process, which is not conducive to the intrusion of large quantities of acidic fluids in the later stage, thereby reducing the development of dissolution pores to a certain extent.